roee30/datargs/README.md

 # datargs

-A paper-thin wrapper around `argparse` that create type-safe parsers from `dataclass` and `attrs` classes.
+A paper-thin wrapper around `argparse` that creates type-safe parsers from `dataclass` and `attrs` classes.

 ## Quickstart